tars/tars/docs/en/options.md

 For example, in the markup static is taken from ./public/img/content/img.png, but in the backend it is taken from http://static-server.com.
 Then, before assembly of the project, staticPrefix must be set to http://static-server.com/.
 Then all static files will be in following path (for the example images in html) - http://static-server.com/img/content/sample.jpg

-The value of this option sets the value of the placeholder %=staticPrefix=%, which can be used in any project files, except style files.
+The value of this option sets the value of the placeholder %=static=%, which can be used in any project files, except style files.

+**%=staticPrefix=% prefix works, but this prefix is depricated!
+Use just %=static=%!**

 If you do not need this you can set this option is the same as [staticFolderName](#staticfoldername)